Fishkeeping Tips 2: Flake Foods, Brine Shrimp

 (or give) you some to get you started.
 Make contact with a local club, and that should get inexpensive eggs to you

 soon enough.
-Store eggs in the freezer or refrigerator once opened.
+Store eggs in the freezer, and refrigerator once opened.
 From making a hatcher out of two 2-liter pop

 bottles- (see instructions below), to spending from $10 to $100 for a premade brine shrimp hatcher (including one